Come join our community!

 - your resumé,

-- a cover letter explaining why you want to be a writing center tutor, and
+- a cover letter explaining why you want to be a Writing Center tutor, and

 We accept applications at any time, but we typically hire twice a year, in April and November.

-ADA/EO/AA/VETERAN‘S PREFERENCE: In compliance with the Montana Veteran‘s Employment Preference Act, MSU provides preference in employment to veterans, disabled veterans, and certain eligible relatives of veterans.
-MSU makes accommodation for any known disability that may interfere with an applicant’s ability to compete in the hiring process or an employee’s ability to perform the duties of the job.
-To claim veteran‘s preference or request accommodation, contact Human Resources/Affirmative Action, Hamilton Hall, MSU, Bozeman MT 59717-2430; 406-994-3651; [email protected] .
+Montana State University makes accommodation for any known disability that may interfere with an applicant’s ability to compete in the hiring process or an employee’s ability to perform the duties of the job.
+To request an accommodation, contact the Human Resources Office, PO Box 172520, Montana State University, Bozeman MT 59717-2520; 406-994-3651; [email protected] .